iphyokafor/30DaysOfSolidity/README.md

 ## [DAY 2](https://github.com/iphyokafor/30DaysOfSolidity/blob/main/day2.sol)

-### Task:

-1. Create a function that returns a state variable
+### Task: Create two seperate functions that returns a state variable and a local variable respectively

 - [ ] Create a state variable and initialize it with 10.

 - [ ] Create a function returnStateVariable( ) which returns the value of the created state variable.

-2. Create a function that returns a local variable

-- [ ] Create a local variable and initialize it with 10.
+- [ ] Create a local variable and initialize it with 20.

 - [ ] Create a function returnLocalVariable( ) which returns the value of the created local variable.